Child Custody Lawyers On Long Island and In New York City

 We welcome your inquires.

-The Law Offices of Elliot S. Schlissel litigates child custody, divorces and Family Court proceedings in Nassau and Suffolk Counties on Long Island, in Queens, Kings, New York, Richmond and Bronx County in the City of New York as well as Westchester County.
+The Law Offices of Schlissel DeCorpo litigates child custody, divorces and Family Court proceedings in Nassau and Suffolk Counties on Long Island, in Queens, Kings, New York, Richmond and Bronx County in the City of New York as well as Westchester County.